anu003/Cuisine-Cruisings/README.md

 ## Model development
 #### Classification Model
 The following classifier models were used to build a classifier model based on the TF-IDF vectors: Logistic Regression, Random Forest Classifier, Ada Boost Classifier, Multinomial Naive Bayes.
-After GridSearch, below is a comparison of the performance of these four models, for various preformance metrics.
+Below is a comparison of the performance of these four models, after GridSearch, for various preformance metrics.

 ![Wolrd map](https://github.com/prathi019/Cuisine-Cruisings/blob/master/images/World_map.png)